sreenivas2589/todolist/README.md

 2.In the command line type "npm install"

-3.All the required dependencies will be installed using the above commmand
+3.Required dependencies will be installed using the above commmand

-4.Navigate to "src" folder.
+4.All the project files will be present in "src" folder.

-5.Run the application by typing "npm run dev" command
+5.Run the application by typing "npm run dev" command in todolist-main folder where "package.json" file is present.

 Thanks and regards,